How We Work

 We don’t fill out a questionnaire and assign you to a generic portfolio – in fact, we don’t even talk about investment strategy or “risk threshold” until we’ve built a comprehensive Lifetime Financial Model.
 Our Lifetime Financial Model is a tool that projects the rest of your life in terms of income and spending.
 We put in the “known” variables and project the rest to build a financial model of your life.
 It’s a process that takes multiple meetings and hours of work.
 And, it’s not built on a template created by off-the-shelf financial planning software.
 It’s custom built—for you—based on your needs and your particular situation and updated as we continue to work with you.
 That’s why it’s so much work.

 The Lifetime Financial Model gives us real substance behind the conversation about “risk threshold.”

 We never ask our clients to trust our “expert determination” when it comes to financial planning.
 We show our clients the numbers and help them make informed decisions.

 Our Lifetime Financial Model can tell you approximately how much you need to save each year so that you can retire by age 62.
 Or it can tell you how much longer you might need to work if you buy that beach house.”

-Our Lifetime Financial Model doesn’t make specific recommendations, rather it calculates the financial impact of the various decisions and choices you are facing.
+Our Lifetime Financial Model doesn’t make specific recommendations, rather it calculates the potential financial impact of the various decisions and choices you are facing.
 For example, our Lifetime Financial Model can tell you approximately how much you need to save each year so that you can retire by age 62.
 Or it can tell you how much longer you might need to work if you buy that beach house.
-The power of this is that it gives you (and your spouse) the freedom to talk about financial goals as real world trade-offs with knowable impacts instead of abstractions.
+The power of this is that it gives you (and your loved ones) the freedom to talk about financial goals as real world trade-offs with knowable impacts instead of abstractions.